Coloured quivers for rigid objects and partial triangulations: The unpunctured case: Preliminaries

 {\bf Theorem} \cite[Sect.
 6]{KDeformedCY}: {\it The Ginzburg dg algebra $\Gamma$ is homologically smooth and 3-Calabi--Yau as a bimodule.
 In particular, there is an inclusion $\dc^b \Gamma \subset\per \Gamma$. } {\bf Definition} \cite[Sect.
 3]{Acqw}: {\it The (generalised) cluster category $\cat_{(Q,W)}$ associated with the quiver with potential $(Q,W)$ is the Verdier localisation $\per \Gamma / \dc^b \Gamma$. } This definition is motivated by the following:

 {\bf Theorem} \cite[Sect.
 3]{Acqw}: {\it The cluster category $\cat_{(Q,W)}$ is Hom-finite and 2-Calabi--Yau.
 Moreover, the image of $\Gamma$ in $\cat_{(Q,W)}$ is a cluster tilting object whose endomorphism algebra is isomorphic to the Jacobian algebra $J(Q,W)$.
-If $Q$ is acyclic, then $W = 0$ and the triangulated categories $\cat_{(Q,0)}$ and $\cat_Q$ are equivalent. } We also recall the $2$-Calabi-Yau tilting theorem which applies in this context:
+If $Q$ is acyclic, then $W = 0$ and the triangulated category $\cat_{(Q,0)}$ is equivalent to the acyclic cluster category $\cat_Q = D^b(Q)/\tau^{-1}[1]$ introduced in~\cite{BMRRT}. } We also recall the $2$-Calabi-Yau tilting theorem which applies in this context:

-{\bf Theorem} \cite[Prop.\ 2.1]{KR1} Let $\cat$ be a triangulated Hom-finite Krull-Schmidt $2$-Calabi-Yau category over a field $k$.
+{\bf Theorem} \cite[Prop.\ 2.1]{KR1} Let $\cat$ be a triangulated Hom-finite Krull-Schmidt $2$-Calabi-Yau category over a field $K$.
 If $T$ is a cluster tilting object in $\cat$, then the functor $\cat(T,\Sigma \,-)$ induces an equivalence between the category $\cat/T$ and the category of finite dimensional $\End_{\cat}(T)$-modules.
-Note that the assumption in the paper that $k$ be algebraically closed is not required for this result.
+Note that the assumption in the paper that $K$ be algebraically closed is not required for this result.
 We also note that this result has been generalised (see~\cite[Prop.\ 6.2]{IY},~\cite[Sect.\ 5.1]{KZ}).